SapientTechnologies/SapientBusiness-Docs/en/management/pr.md

 ### Public Relations with Sapient

-Sapient Business will monitor your organizations reputation 24/7 to ensure swift and accurate response.
+Sapient Business will monitor your organization's reputation 24/7 to ensure swift and accurate response.
 We will guide and coach your key figures through any troubles or crisis, as well as present and represent your brand, and its relations, through internal and external channels.

 #### Our Public Relations solutions include: